STI / STD TESTING & TREATMENT

 How often should I be tested?

-The CDC recommends screening for STI/STDs, including HIV at least once yearly.
+The CDC recommends yearly testing for chlamydia and gonorrhea for all sexually active individuals younger than 25 years old and for any sexually active individual with risk factors such as new or multiple sexual partners.
+Additionally, all individuals should be tested at least once for HIV.
+Certain populations may benefit from additional screenings for Hepatitis B & C, syphilis or other STIs.
 You may need to be screened more frequently if you are at higher risk for contracting an STI, such as if you have multiple partners or change partners.
-You can be exposed to an STI through vaginal, oral, or anal sex or mutual masturbation and sharing of sex toys.
 We can discuss your personal risk for STI/STDs at your visit here at the PRC.
+You can also learn more about your personal risk and what testing is recommended for you at STDWizard.com.

 What is the difference between and STI and STD?